Native Integration Guide

 pod install

 Add the following permissions to your application.
-The value for each key must be changed as per your project requirement:
+The value for each key should be updated according to your project requirements.

 // for NFC reading capability during passport scan